-WARNING Faulty electrical connection or improper function selection may result in serious injury! /!\ \diamondsuit Only allow competent persons to perform the electrical connection.
+WARNING Faulty electrical connection or improper function selection may result in serious injury!
+Only allow competent persons to perform the electrical connection.
 For access guarding, activate the start/restart interlock and make certain that it cannot be unlocked from within the danger zone.
-Select the functions so that the safety sensor can be used as intended (see chapter 2.1 "In- tended use").
+Select the functions so that the safety sensor can be used as intended (see chapter 2.1 "Intended use").
 Select the safety-relevant functions for the safety sensor (see chapter 5.2 "Function modes of safety sensor").
-Always loop both safety-related switching outputs OSSD1 and OSSD2 into the work circuit of the machine. ♦ Signal outputs must not be used for switching safety-relevant signals.
-NOTICE Laying cables!
-Lay all connection cables and signal lines within the electrical installation space or permanently in cable ducts. rightarrow Lay the cables and lines so that they are protected against external damages. ✤ For further information: see EN ISO 13849-2, Table D.4.
+Always loop both safety-related switching outputs OSSD1 and OSSD2 into the work circuit of the machine.
+Signal outputs must not be used for switching safety-relevant signals. • NOTICE Laying cables! ☆ Lay all connection cables and signal lines within the electrical installation space or permanently in cable ducts. ☆ Lay the cables and lines so that they are protected against external damages. ☆ For further information: see EN ISO 13849-2, Table D.4.
 NOTICE Observe the maximum cable length!
-Observe the maximum cable lengths as a function of operating voltage and load current (see chapter 8.3 "Connection unit CU416").
+Observe the maximum cable lengths as a function of supply voltage and load current (see chapter 8.3 "Connection unit CU308-M12").
 NOTICE Observe when wiring with terminals and connectors!
-In the case of wiring that continues beyond the device or during repairs to connectors, the user must ensure that cables or conductors that have defectively disconnected cannot result in contact with other signals. ∜ Use suitable terminals. ♥ Use heat-shrink tubing, wire-end sleeves or similar.
+In the case of wiring that continues beyond the device or during repairs to connectors, the user must ensure that cables or conductors that have defectively disconnected cannot result in contact with other signals. \clubsuit Use suitable terminals. \clubsuit Use heat-shrink tubing, wire-end sleeves or similar.
+NOTICE 0 Protective Extra Low Voltage (PELV)!
+The device is designed in accordance with protection class III for supply with PELV (Protective Extra-Low Voltage).